pdftoolz

 4. PDFs with lots of images: Images are included but may shift position.
 Plan to adjust image placement in Word.

-Tip: For scanned PDFs, run them through OCR PDF first to improve text recognition before converting to Word.
+Tip: For scanned PDFs, run them through OCR PDF first to improve text recognition accuracy before converting to Word.

 Will fonts and formatting be preserved?